All Episodes

 Well, they weren't all good people.

-I know there's people who didn't do it.
+I know there's people in New York.

 Well, they weren't all good people.